zalvexe/cmps12_i2c_stm32/README.md

 Based on my result on testing this gyro,
 1. it has bearing which you can access and use, it'll give you a very accurate result of rotation (0 to 360 degree)
-2. i tried the gyro z by integraling its acceleration, but it'll give you some error/drifts by time
+2. i tried the gyro z by integrating its acceleration, but it'll give you some error/drifts by time

 > fun fact: i shorted 1 cmps12 while experimenting with it:"